 Scientists from all walks of life will likely be familiar with the concept of known unknowns and unknown unknowns.
 I believe these two phrases can be considered synonyms for research.
 I started this week with a set of known unknowns; research avenues to pursue given where I thought I could gain information to aid the development of the wheelchair seat prescription device I mentioned in my last post.
 By the end of this week, after travelling through link after link online and receiving a ton of leads from discussions with hospital staff, this project has gained more facets than it started with.
-It turns out there are far more unknown unknowns than known unknowns in this project!

 It’s now been two weeks and they’ve flown past!
 While by no means an expert, I can safely say I understand the issue of youth unemployment in much more depth now.
 Over the past week, I have been working on my mini-project which has now been confirmed.